Ayahuasca | Integration | San Pedro (Huachuma) $600 - $1,700

 View our retreats

-At Sapan Inka, we believe participating in an Ayahuasca retreat is a powerful opportunity for profound energetic and spiritual cleansing and healing.
-An Ayahuasca experience can be immensely favorable for those embarking on a journey of transformation and spiritual development.
-Our unique model is a conscious synthesis of the millenary wisdom of Amazonian medicine and the principles of depth and transpersonal psychology.
-We are not a center for spiritual tourism or mere Ayahuasca experiences; we are a dedicated space for exploring the deep psyche, practicing ancestral Amazonian medicine, and supporting transformative processes.
+At Sapan Inka, we believe that participating in an Ayahuasca retreat offers a profound opportunity for deep energetic cleansing, spiritual awakening, and personal healing.
+Our unique approach is a conscious synthesis of traditional Amazonian plant medicine and the principles of transpersonal psychology.
+We are not a center for spiritual tourism; we are a dedicated sanctuary for psychospiritual exploration, ancestral healing, and genuine personal transformation.

 View our website

-If you wish to explore the details of our retreats or simply prefer a more personal connection before beginning your journey, we invite you to schedule a 15-minute video call with us.
+If you feel called to work with us, we warmly invite you to begin this journey.
+Whether you wish to explore the details of our retreats or simply prefer a personal connection before applying, we welcome you to schedule a private 15-minute video call with us.
+We look forward to meeting you and walking alongside you on your path to healing.

 Schedule a video call